in-st/instant-erc1363-payable-token/setup.md

 - Click three dots in the top right of the main menu and enter Account details view
 - Click Export Private Key

 Each deployment environment has a different set of mandatory environment variables.
-Add the secrets required for the deployment environment to `.env` file of each working directory (e.g LIP_1, LIP_2, etc)
+Add the secrets required for the deployment environment to `.env` file of each working directory (e.g Instant, Instant_2, etc)

 Make sure to provide the 64 character long hexa-decimal `PRIVATE_KEY`.
 The associated address will inherit the tokens created by the contract deployment.

-For example, To setup LIP_1's PRIVATE_KEY
+For example, To setup Instant's PRIVATE_KEY

 ```
-LIP_ID="LIP_1"
+LIP_ID="Instant"
 echo "PRIVATE_KEY=0xXXX...XXX" > $HOME/liquidity-program/$LIP_ID/.env
 ```